ArtBlocks/artblocks-docs/creator-onboarding/readme/project-form-fields-guide.md

 For many artists, the process for writing your features script will likely entail starting with your project script, copying it into the `calculateFeatures` interface/shell found [here](features.md#features-script-interface), and then trimming it down to remove all library (e.g. p5js) references and draw functionality and instead to build the relative key-value object map for your features.

 ---
+## Minter

+### MinterSuite

+The MinterSuite is an update to our broader smart-contract architecture at Art Blocks that allows artists to set specific minting contracts on a per-project basis.

+The MinterSuite currently includes the following minter options, which will continue to expand over time:

+• Dutch Auction - Linear Price Decrease
+     Linear Dutch Auctions specify starting price, starting time, ending time, and ending price, and the price will linearly decrease over that time for        each block
+• Dutch Auction - Exponential Price Decrease Exponential Dutch Auctions are when the artist decides the half-life for each price drop
+• Set Price - Custom ERC20
+    Fixed price with a custom token
+• Set Price - ETH
+    Fixed price in ETH

+The MinterSuite includes support for a V1 series of the 4 initially introduced minters, to improve the experience for minting with smart contract wallets (e.g. Gnosis and Argent) and slightly reduce the gas-cost of minting in the process.

+### How to set your project price

+1. Determine your pricing.
+You have the option to choose between a set price in ETH, an automated linear dutch auction, an automated exponential dutch auction, or a set price in custom ERC20.
+The first step is to choose your desired selling option.
+The Art Blocks team can assist in determining this.
+    a.
+Set price in ETH: Set price in ETH is a fixed price for your sale.
+    b.
+Automated linear dutch auction: For linear dutch auctions, artists will specify the starting price, ending price, starting time, and ending time of     the auction.
+The price will then gradually decrease each block over the total auction time.
+    c.
+Automated exponential dutch auction: For exponential dutch auctions, artists specify the starting price, ending price, and the half-life for price     drops.
+An easier way to determine this is to think of the total duration of the DA and then work backward to find the half-life at that total time.
+    As an example, let's say that an exponential dutch auction was starting at 1 ETH and lowering to 0.1 ETH over 30 minutes.
+In this case, the half-life     is 9 minutes meaning that over the course of every 9 minutes, the price would gradually be cut in half.
+So after 9 minutes, the DA will reach 0.5 and     after 18 minutes, the DA will reach 0.25.
+The price drops within those half-life steps will gradually lower every block.
+You can use this calculator       to find your auction’s half-life: https://www.calculator.net/half-life-calculator.html.
+Please note that results from that calculator will need to be     converted from minutes to seconds for Art Blocks.
+    d.
+Set price in custom ERC20: Set price in ERC20 is a fixed price for your sale with a custom token.
+Artists will specify the address for the custom       token.
+2. Input your pricing information.
+Go to the Minter tab within your shell and select the ‘minter for project’ drop-down menu.
+From that menu, select your desired MinterSuite option.
+[Please note that mint #0 will be created using the Set Price- ETH option.
+If your project will be sold via Dutch Auction, please set the price to your DA’s resting price for mint #0.
+After mint #0, you may then adjust the MinterSuite back to your desired option.]
+Once the price option has been selected from the drop-down menu, select Submit.
+After submitting, enter the required information for your MinterSuite choice below and submit.

+---

 ## Payout: